-Learn how to make sugar scrub with coconut oil with this moisturizing lavender sugar scrub recipe.
-Use sugar, lavender and coconut to make a natural skin and body scrub that will keep your skin soft.
+Learn how to make a sugar scrub with coconut oil with this moisturizing lavender sugar scrub recipe.
+Use sugar, lavender, and coconut to make a natural skin and body scrub that will keep your skin soft.

 Homemade sugar scrubs are one of the easiest DIY bath products you can make.
 They literally take under 5 minutes to whip up.
 You most likely have everything you need, except maybe the lavender in this recipe, already in your kitchen.